Vijñāna Bhairava Tantra: Commentaries and English translations

 The text appeared in 1918 in the Kashmir Series of Text and Studies (KSTS).
 The Kashmir Series published two volumes, one with a commentary in Sanskrit by Kshemaraja and Shivopadhyaya and the other with a commentary, called Kaumadi, by Ananda Bhatta.

 In 1957, Paul Reps brought the text to wide attention by including a poetic English translation in his popular book Zen Flesh, Zen Bones.

-Reps' translation was the subject of a voluminous commentary by Osho.
+There is a voluminous commentary by Osho on The Original Text called The Book of Secrets.

 As the Sanskritist Christopher Wallis writes, many of English VBT translations have been done by persons who lack training in reading Sanskrit and who lack the background of reading the sanskrit tantric texts that the VBT relies on.
 The result has been various poetic or free form renderings which fail to properly communicate the actual practices which are briefly outlined in the text.
 Two exceptions to this are Jaideva Singh's translation and Mark Dyczkowski's translation.

 The various VBT translations include the following: